Dementias 2026 Programme

 Primary care and dementia

-Professor Dame Louise Robinson, Academic GP and Professor of Primary Care and Ageing, Newcastle University
+Professor Dame Louise Robinson, Regus Professor of Ageing, Newcastle University

 -